aintnolunchhere/aintnolunchhere/README.md

-## spam follow acc nd will follow backk .ᐟ
+## spam follow acc nd block to get unfollowed .ᐟ
  darkshippers  , proshippers , problematics / dramatic in a β𝐀𝓭 way DNI .  but i love to get complimented .ᐟ